Combinatorial and harmonic-analytic methods for integer tilings: Introduction

 While our complete proof of Theorem \ref{T2-3primes-thm} works only under the assumptions indicated, many of our tools, methods, and intermediate results apply to general tilings $A\oplus B=\ZZ_M$, raising the possibility of further extensions and improvements.
 We therefore chose to present them here in more generality, deferring the actual proof of Theorem \ref{T2-3primes-thm} to the paper \cite{LaLo2}, which is restricted to the 3-prime setting.

 We begin with the notation and preliminaries in Section \ref{sec-prelim}.
 We identify $\ZZ_M=\ZZ_{p_1^{n_1} \dots p_K^{n_K}}$ with $\ZZ_{p_1^{n_1}}\oplus \dots \oplus\ZZ_{p_K^{n_K}}$, and use the induced coordinate system to identify the given tiling with a tiling of a multidimensional lattice.
 This allows a geometric viewpoint whereby we can describe the tiling in terms of objects such as lines, planes, or fibers (arithmetic progressions of maximal length on certain scales).
+We emphasize, however, that the problem under consideration is much more specific that the study of tilings of multidimensional lattices in general.
+It is important in our work that the different coordinate directions correspond to distinct primes.

 In Section \ref{standards}, we present an alternative formulation of (T2) in terms of {\em standard tiling complements}.
-Roughly speaking, if $A\oplus B$ is a tiling, then $B$ satisfies (T2) if and only if its tiling complement $A$ can be replaced by a highly structured ``standard set" $A^\flat$ with the same prime power cyclotomic divisors as $A$.
+Roughly speaking, if $A\oplus B=\ZZ_M$ is a tiling, then $B$ satisfies (T2) if and only if its tiling complement $A$ can be replaced by a highly structured ``standard set" $A^\flat$ with the same prime power cyclotomic divisors as $A$.
 Such standard sets were already used in \cite{CM} to prove that (T1) and (T2) imply tiling.
 Here, we state the formal implication in the other direction.
 In this formulation, the condition (T2) can be viewed as a distant cousin of questions on replacement of factors in factorization of finite abelian groups (see \cite{Szabo-book} for an overview).

 In Section \ref{sec-box-product}, we introduce one of our main tools, the {\em box product}.
 The idea comes from the unpublished paper \cite{GLW}, and our main harmonic-analytic identity, Theorem \ref{main-identity}, is in fact a reprise of \cite[Theorem 1]{GLW} with relatively minor modifications.
 We are, however, able to use it much more effectively.
 (We caution the reader that, while Theorem 1 in \cite{GLW} is correct, the proof of the main tiling result in \cite{GLW} contains an error that cannot be readily fixed with the methods of that paper.)